Part of this post was published last year; it’s updated/re-published for 2019.

 “Opportunity is missed by most people because it’s dressed in overalls and looks like work”

-“NO INVENTORY!” cried the buyers…the sellers who want to be buyers…and the agents in 2018.
+“NO INVENTORY!” cried the buyers…the sellers who want to be buyers…and the agents, for a few years now.

 Well, first it’s not really “no” inventory!
-HGAR stats show as of end of 2018
+Less inventory, but not that much less.
+And HGAR Market Stats show lower number of sales, which sort of balances that out.

 1. Are you being realistic?
 Trying to fit all your big house was, all it held into a smaller space with lower taxes?
 Of course you’re disappointed!!

-Re-think your filters: Better tech doesn’t need a whole room for a home office.
+Re-think your filters, trust me!
+Better tech doesn’t need a whole room for a home office.
 It’s acceptable and cool for visitors to use Air BnB, have big occasion meals catered in, or held elsewhere.
 And guilt is a horrible reason to hold onto something!
 There is joy- maybe IRS deductions!- in giving things to others who’ll use them.

 2. If you need to sell to buy STEP AWAY FROM THE ELECTRONICS!
 Stop looking for your next new/perfect place!
 You’re not getting motivated, you’re procrastinating.